GraphQLGuide/book/text/bg.md

 3|Now that's a downtown job!|
 ```

-The `id` column is marked as the `PRIMARY KEY` (each table must have a unique key), and `text` column is non-null (`NOT NULL`). `SELECT * from reviews` means "fetch all the values from all the rows in the reviews table," and it prints the results to the console.
+The `id` column is marked as the `PRIMARY KEY` (each table must have a unique key), and `text` column is non-null (`NOT NULL`). `SELECT * from reviews` means “fetch all the values from all the rows in the reviews table,” and it prints the results to the console.
 We insert 3 rows of `VALUES` (the values are listed in the order that the columns are declared in the schema).
-The last row is allowed to have a `null` value because the `stars` column wasn't declared with `NOT NULL`.
-And we see in the final `SELECT` statement result that there's nothing in the third column.
+The last row is allowed to have a `null` value because the `stars` column wasn’t declared with `NOT NULL`.
+And we see in the final `SELECT` statement result that there’s nothing in the third column.
 There are many other statements and variations to statements.
 A couple more common ones are `UPDATE` and `DELETE`, which alter and remove rows:

 ```
 sqlite> UPDATE reviews SET stars = 4 WHERE id = 3;